syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Dialog/Auto-Open.md

                 @Html.EJMobile().Dialog("alertdlg").Title("London").LeftButtonCaption("Cancel").EnableAutoOpen(true).Content(@<div>

-                    London, one of the most popular tourist destinations in the world for a reason.
+                    London, one of the most popular tourist destination in the world for a reason.

                 </div>)